Willys MB: Relation with presence of light 4WDs in numbers

-In the first years of the war, this usage of the term 'jeep' logically meshes with the ratios of U.S. light-wheeled military truck production.
-In 1940, the U.S. government took delivery of 8,058 light trucks – 6,583 of which were -tons, 4x4, Dodge G-505 VC- and WC-models (82%).
+In the first years of the war, this usage of the term 'jeep' logically meshes with the ratios of U.S. light wheeled military truck production.
+In 1940, the U.S. government took delivery of 8,058 light trucks, 6,583 of which were -tons, 4×4, Dodge G-505 VC- and WC-models (82%).
 The -ton jeep was yet to be designed.
 The half-tons provoked two insights: the military wanted many more, but also needed another vehicle – even smaller, lighter, and more agile.
-In 1941, Dodge ramped up the -ton WC-series, delivering some 60,000 units, compared to some 15,000-quarter tons, almost all still early production units, built by three different manufacturers.
-Even in 1942, when production of the standardized -ton jeep really got up to speed, it did not catch up to the WC-series' numbers — the 170,000 jeeps built still only amounted to half of the total 356,000 light trucks the Army had received by end of that year.
+In 1941, Dodge ramped up the -ton WC-series, delivering some 60,000 units, compared to some 15,000 quarter tons, almost all still early production units, built by three different manufacturers.
+Even in 1942, when production of the standardized -ton jeep really got up to speed, it didn't catch up to the WC-series' numbers—the 170,000 jeeps built still only amounted to half of the total 356,000 light trucks the Army had received by the end of that year.
 It took until early 1943 for the Ford and Willys jeeps to outnumber the -ton and -ton Dodge WC models in service.

-Origin of "jeep"
+Whether "jeep" was derived from "GP"

-One of the most frequently given explanations is that the designation "GP" was slurred into the word "Jeep", in the same way that the HMMWV (for "High-Mobility Multi-purpose Wheeled Vehicle") has become known as the "Humvee" — either from the initial Ford model "GP" – or from the military "G.P.", for "General Purpose" (vehicle).
-Although the prior existence of the term "jeep" dismisses this as an etymology in the strict sense, it may well have contributed to the marriage of the term with the World War II quarter-ton vehicle.
+One of the most frequently given explanations is that the designation "GP" was slurred into the word "Jeep," in the same way that the contemporary HMMWV (for "High-Mobility Multi-purpose Wheeled Vehicle") has become known as the "Humvee"—either from the initial Ford model "GP", or from the military "G.P.", for "General Purpose" (vehicle).

-The first version, based on the Ford "GP" model code, was already given in an article in the San Francisco Call-Bulletin in late 1941, and is to an extent plausible because the pre-standardized Ford GP was the first of the -ton jeeps to reach GIs by the hundreds, starting from early 1941.
-So it is possible "GP" could have evolved into "Geep" and then "jeep".
+An explanation, based on the Ford "GP" model code, was given in an article in the San Francisco Call-Bulletin in late 1941.
+It is possible that "GP" evolved into "Geep" and then "jeep."

-The latter 'GP'-based explanation though this does appear in the TM9-803 Manual, and the car is designated a "GP" in the TM9-2800 Manual — these were published in late 1943 and early 1944, and their influence on the jeep's name is dubious.
-One reason being: the jeep was not the only of the Quartermaster Corps' "general purpose" vehicles – so if this was the source, people would have nicknamed others "geeps" or "jeeps" as well, as they did before.
-More influential perhaps, was the 1943 short propaganda/documentary film The Autobiography of a 'Jeep', by the U.S. Office of War Information, in which the jeep itself literally propagates this origin story of its nickname.
+The latter "GP"-based explanation appears in the TM9-803 Manual, and the car is designated a "GP" in the TM9-2800 Manual—these were published in late 1943 and early 1944.
+In the 1943 short propaganda/documentary film The Autobiography of a 'Jeep', by the U.S. Office of War Information, the jeep itself propagates this origin story of its nickname.